OOPSpam/blog/_posts/2022-11-30-spam-protection-for-wsform.md

 ## reCaptcha

-Like most form builders, WS Form supports reCaptcha. reCaptcha comes as a field, meaning you need to add the reCaptcha field to your form from Toolbox and configure it.
+Like most form builders, WS Form supports reCaptcha. reCAPTCHA comes as a field, meaning you need to add the reCAPTCHA field to your form from Toolbox and configure it.

-It supports both reCaptcha v2 and v3 (Invisible reCaptcha). reCaptcha is available both for free Lite and paid Pro versions.
-Enabling reCaptcha is pretty straightforward through the plugin's settings.
-It involves creating Google Account then grabbing `Site Key`, and `Secret Key` and pasting them to appropriate fields under Toolbox -> reCaptcha in Edit Form mode.
-Check out the official tutorial on [how to set up reCaptcha in WS Form](https://wsform.com/knowledgebase/recaptcha/).
+It supports both reCAPTCHA v2 and v3 (Invisible reCaptcha). reCAPTCHA is available both for free Lite and paid Pro versions.
+Enabling reCAPTCHA is pretty straightforward through the plugin's settings.
+It involves creating Google Account then grabbing `Site Key`, and `Secret Key` and pasting them to appropriate fields under Toolbox -> reCAPTCHA in Edit Form mode.
+Check out the official tutorial on [how to set up reCAPTCHA in WS Form](https://wsform.com/knowledgebase/recaptcha/).

-### Should I use reCaptcha v2 or v3?
+### Should I use reCAPTCHA v2 or v3?

 v3 came after many people complained about accessibility and usability issues with v2. v2 asks visitors to solve a challenge before submitting a form.
 To address this issue, Google removed the "challenge" part of reCaptcha.
 As a result, with v3, users don't solve any challenges.
 Instead, it tracks the user's behavior on your website and scores the user from 0 (bot) to 1 (human).
 It is up to the website owner to determine the threshold.
 In WS Form, you can control this threshold under _Form Settings -> Spam -> Spam Threshold_.

 Many people are happy with reCaptcha.
-It is effective against simple bots, however, advanced bots can [bypass reCaptcha](https://github.com/xHossein/PyPasser).
+It is effective against simple bots, however, advanced bots can [bypass reCaptcha](https://www.oopspam.com/blog/bypassing-captcha).
 There are also "captcha farms" where people get paid to solve reCaptcha.
 It may also [slow down your website](/blog/recaptcha-performance-analyses) as it loads extra js files into your website.

 ![WS Form reCaptcha](/blog/assets/posts/ws-form/reCaptcha.png "WS Form reCaptcha")

-If you are looking for a free and quick workaround, reCaptcha is your solution.
+If you are looking for a free and quick workaround, reCAPTCHA is your solution.

 ## hCaptcha

 Similar to reCaptcha, hCaptcha is supported in both versions of the WS Form.
 They work similarly and suffer from the same limitations. hCaptcha integration comes with two types: Visible and Invisible.
-The most notable difference between reCaptcha and hCaptcha is privacy. hCaptcha is considered a privacy-friendly alternative to reCaptcha.
+The most notable difference between reCAPTCHA and hCaptcha is privacy. hCaptcha is considered a privacy-friendly alternative to reCaptcha.
 Setting up hCaptcha is also very similar to hCaptcha.
 Check out [the official tutorial on WS Form documentation](https://wsform.com/knowledgebase/hcaptcha/).
-It involves adding the reCaptcha field to your form and entering Site Key and Secret Key.
+It involves adding the reCAPTCHA field to your form and entering Site Key and Secret Key.
 You can obtain these keys by creating an account on [hCaptcha's website](https://www.hcaptcha.com/).

 ![WS Form hCaptcha](/blog/assets/posts/ws-form/hCaptcha.png "WS Form hCaptcha")

 If you are getting spammed and you already tried other options, it's a good practice to try hCaptcha as well.
 It's free and already built-in with WS Form.
-In some cases, however, the switch from reCaptcha to hCaptcha doesn't change much as spammers can bypass captcha solutions nowadays.
+In some cases, however, the switch from reCAPTCHA to hCaptcha doesn't change much as spammers can bypass CAPTCHA solutions nowadays.

 ## Turnstile

 WS Form also comes with Cloudflare's Turnstile integration.
 Turnstile is still in open beta.
-It's similar to invisible captcha alternatives in terms of how it works.
-However, unlike reCaptcha and hCaptcha, it doesn't have a visible mode.
+It's similar to invisible CAPTCHA alternatives in terms of how it works.
+However, unlike reCAPTCHA and hCaptcha, it doesn't have a visible mode.
 So, there is no challenge to solve for users.
 That being said in some cases if a user is suspected to be a bot, some sort of interaction is needed by the user.

 Here is how [Cloudflare's docs](https://developers.cloudflare.com/turnstile) describes this interaction:

 > A non-intrusive interactive challenge (such as clicking a button), if the visitor is a suspected bot.

-Like reCaptcha and hCaptcha, Turnstile injects a JavaScript file into your website and runs on the user's browser.
+Like reCAPTCHA and hCaptcha, Turnstile injects a JavaScript file into your website and runs on the user's browser.
 This makes it suspectable to manipulation and bypassing.
 You could prevent this by [putting your websites behind Cloudflare CDN](/blog/spam-protection-for-givewp#cloudflare) instead of relying on Turnstile.
 Remember that if your website is already behind Cloudflare CDN, you don't need to use Turnstile.

 To add Turnstile to your WS Form, follow [steps on WS Form's knowledge base](https://wsform.com/knowledgebase/cloudflare-turnstile/).
 Here is a quick way to add it to your forms: